December Webinar: Kea Configuration with Stork

 1) New development releases

 The biggest change will be the addition of development releases.
-Starting as soon as we release 9.12.0, we plan to create frequent releases of the Master branch, naming them 9.13.0, 9.13.1, etc. Thus, we will start issuing new versions as soon as we start development on the branch, and will not wait for a year or more of development to pass, as we have traditionally done.
+Starting as soon as we release 9.12.0, we plan to create frequent releases of the Main branch, naming them 9.13.0, 9.13.1, etc. Thus, we will start issuing new versions as soon as we start development on the branch, and will not wait for a year or more of development to pass, as we have traditionally done.
 When we near the end of 2018 and the development of the BIND 9.13 version has had a handful of releases, we will renumber it and release it as BIND 9.14.
 This way, the new BIND version should be much more stable and well-tested than if there was a year’s worth of new changes since the prior release.

 2) Annual Stable versions

 We plan to bring out new branches approximately every 12 months.
 Releases that are not designated as ESV will be supported for 12 months and then replaced with a new branch.
-Historically, our .0 and .1 releases were not stable enough for large scale production use.
-We believe that by issuing frequent development releases off of our master branch and then renumbering that at the end of a year’s development, we can achieve stability with the initial release on the subsequent branch.
+Historically, our .0 and .1 releases were not stable enough for large-scale production use.
+We believe that by issuing frequent development releases off of our main branch and then renumbering that at the end of a year’s development, we can achieve stability with the initial release on the subsequent branch.
 This change is in line with our recent efforts to shorten the gap between new branches, already begun with 9.12.

-ESV and Subscription versions are not changing
+ESV and Subscription versions are not changing.

 3) Extended Support Version - Supported for Four Years